-It is unlikely that a young person would present with all or even most of the signs listed below.
-The list is intended to raise awareness of things to look out for.
-It is important to remember too that concern expressed by peers should always be taken seriously, even if adults have observed no signs of difficulties.
+It is unlikely that ayoungpersonwould present withall, or even most of the signs listed below.
+The list is intended to raise awareness of things to look outfor.
+It is important to remember to othat concern expressed by peers is often the first indicator of an issue and should always be taken seriously, even if adults have observed no signs of difficulties.